browserengineering/book/book/animations.md

 the total area of the `skia.Surface` larger than some fixed value.
 Implement that.[^tiling-helps]

- [^tiling-helps]: Another way is via surface tiling (this technique was briefly discussed in a Go Further block in Chapter 11).
+ [^tiling-helps]: Another way is via surface tiling, which was briefly discussed in a Go Further block in Chapter 11.

 *Short display lists*: it's relatively common in real browsers to encounter `CompositedLayer`s that are only a single solid color, or only a few